stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 Tension_mem(m_fail) >= delta_mem
 ```

+for some strictly positive `delta_mem` that:

+* Is set in advance according to the TU Tension Scale Charter and recorded in a pre-registered plan.
-for some strictly positive `delta_mem` that cannot be driven to zero by refining the summaries or adding more data, as long as the encoding remains faithful.
+* Cannot be driven to zero by refining the summaries or adding more data, as long as the encoding remains faithful and within `E_mem`.

 Examples of such failure modes include:

-* retention that decays much faster than expected given the observed substrate turnover,
+* Retention that decays much faster than expected given the observed substrate turnover.
-* retention that is only achievable at the cost of catastrophic interference when new learning occurs,
+* Retention that is only achievable at the cost of catastrophic interference when new learning occurs.
-* retention that requires unrealistic fine tuning of parameters or structures that are not robust to noise or biological variability.
+* Retention that requires unrealistic fine tuning of parameters or structures that are not robust to noise or biological variability.

 In this way, Q084 is framed as a distinction between worlds where long term memory can be implemented within a low tension regime and worlds where any implementation leads to unavoidable high tension.